NVIDIA/NeMo/docs/sources/source/tutorials/callbacks.rst

     nf.train(callbacks=[print_confusion_matrix], ...)  # Pass the function to the callbacks arg of train()

-Users can also create a child class of :class:nemo.core.callbacks.NeMoCallback.
+Users can also create a child class of :class:`nemo.core.callbacks.NeMoCallback`.
 This method is useful when users want to store state inside a class variable that they can access from multiple callback hooks.
 For example, here is a callback that keeps the exponential moving average of the step time: